astronomyk/ScopeSim_FDR_Docs/ScopeSim_Overview/rst/7_spextra.rst

 ``speXtra`` packages several ``synphot`` workflows in simple-to-use methods that allow the user to manipulate astronomical spectra.
-For example, the user can extract the magnitude from an astronomical spectrum or scale the spetcrum, the spectrum can be redshifted or blueshifted or smoothed with a velocity kernel, add emission or absorption lines, rebin the spectra or correct it for an extinction curve.
+For example, the user can extract the magnitude from an astronomical spectrum or scale the spectrum to that magnitude, the spectrum can be redshifted or blueshifted or smoothed with a velocity kernel, add emission or absorption lines, rebin the spectra or correct it for an extinction curve.
 Etc.

 ``speXtra`` does not perform measurements, with the sole exception of extracting magnitudes within a passband.

 ``speXtra`` also comes with a built-in database of spectral templates  that cover many possible user cases.
-Loading these templates is as easy as typing ``Spextrum('library\_name/template\_name')``
+Loading these templates is as easy as typing ``Spextrum('library_name/template_name')``

 Database